Printable Vintage Art: Mrs. James Guthrie by Sir Frederic Leighton

 Ralph W. Sockman

-1868 illustration of a Victorian lady with flowers in her hair (front and back views).
+1868 engravings of a Victorian lady with flowers in her hair (front and back views).
 You can download the high-res illustrations in one 7" x 5" @ 300 ppi JPEG here.
 Larger image size available for licensing.
 Please inquire.

 Creative Commons License